eliwaksbaum/latex2svg/README.md

-# Latex2Svg
+# LaTeX2Svg
-A quick and easy way to get embeddable, scalable images from Latex equations.
+A quick and easy way to get embeddable, scalable images from LaTeX equations.

 Basically it just downloads the svg files that CodeCogs so graciously supplies so you can store them locally.

 ## tex.text
-Your Latex goes here.
+Your LaTeX goes here.
 Surround with $ for inline and with $$ for display.

 ## config.toml
 If you want to set the color, or want multiple copies in different colors,